Starting a Business

-- Unlimited personal liability for every business, mistake you make - you breach a contract, you lose your house; you get into a traffic accident (that's not covered by insurance, you lose your house; you bake cookies that get people sick, you lose your house.
+- Unlimited personal liability for every business, mistake to make - you breach a contract, you lose your house; you get into a traffic accident (that's not covered by insurance, you lose your house; you bake cookies that get people sick, you lose your house.

 - You can limit this risk by buying an umbrella liability policy, but this can get expensive depending on the nature of your business.

 - A general partnership is formed when two or more "sole proprietors" agree to pool their resources and - this is the key - share profits and losses from the business (i.e. if two or more lawyers share office space and refer clients to each other but render separate bills for their services and keep what the client pays them, this is not a partnership; if they render a joint bill for their services and split the profits 50/50, that's a partnership).

 - Easy to form and no startup costs; you don't need a written partnership agreement (legally) to form a general partnership - you can do it with a handshake (of course, if you do so there will be a lot of unresolved questions that may have to be resolved in the courts, which is why most people have a written partnership agreement even if the law does not specifically require one).